madskristensen/MarkdownEditor2022/README.md

 Pull requests are also very welcome, since I can't always get around to fixing all bugs myself.
 This is a personal passion project, so my time is limited.

-Another way to help out is to [sponser me on GitHub](https://github.com/sponsors/madskristensen).
+Another way to help out is to [sponsor me on GitHub](https://github.com/sponsors/madskristensen).